Questions You May Want to Ask Your Doctor

 3. How long after surgery will I receive the I-131?

-4. Will I be on a hormone replacement drug between surgery & the I-131?
+4. Will I be on thyroid hormone replacement between surgery and the I-131?
 If not, what symptoms can I expect?

 5. What do I need to know to prepare for the I-131?